harmonicalchemy/modular-emacs/README.md

 ### Games _(`rmoo`)_: _(optional)_

 This final release candidate contains an optional **Games Module** which is not enabled by default.
-If you are interested in exploring MUDs and / or MOOs from within Emacs, than you will want to enable this Games Module...
+If you are interested in exploring MUDs and / or MOOs from within Emacs, than you will want to enable this Games Module within `~/.emacs.d/lisp/modules/dispatcher.el`...

 ### ZSH: _(optional)_